-Attach additional narrative page(s) as necessary:
+Attach additional narrative page(s) as necessary: The state of the s

-NOTES Definition of Unduplicated Clients: Clients/program participants counted once (initial intake) in grant year.
+NOTES\ Definition of Unduplicated Clients: Clients/program participants counted once (initial intake) in grant year.
 Clients assisted longer than one month or multiple times during the year are included only once in the Unduplicated count for the grant year.
 This Programmatic Report is due within one (1) month of the month during which assistance was given.